- BPA Skydiving Medical £100! (NO ECG)

 At MotorMedicals, we provide comprehensive skydiving medicals tailored to meet the British Parachute Association (BPA) guidelines, ensuring you’re fit and ready for both solo and tandem jumps.

 Our GMC-registered doctors offer expert assessments across 40+ clinics nationwide.
+(Solo only available in select clinics)

 Whether you’re a first-time jumper or an experienced skydiver, our professional and convenient service is here to support you every step of the way.